4 Best Ways to Clean Linoleum Floors That Have Yellowed (Must-Try)

 Using White Vinegar and Water

-Mix a 1:1 (a gallon of water, a cup of vinegar) solution of white vinegar and cold water and apply it directly onto the yellowing stain.
+2. And apply it directly onto the yellowing stain.
 Allow it to sit for about 10-15 minutes to impact the stain.

-If the stain is stubborn, reapply the solution of white vinegar with water on the stain.
+4. If the stain is stubborn, reapply the solution of white vinegar with water on the stain.
 Sprinkle baking soda over the solution and allow it to sit for about 5-10 minutes.
-Take a soft-bristled nylon brush or any soft cloth and use it to damp mop over the baking soda.

 Baking Soda and Lemon Juice

-Form a paste of baking soda and lemon juice by mixing them and then applying them directly to the yellow stains.
 Let it sit for a few minutes for the paste to ease the contact between the surface and the stain.

-Take a toothbrush and gently work on the surface for a few minutes to effectively remove the stains.
+Then, take a toothbrush and gently work on the surface for a few minutes to effectively remove the stains.
 If the blemish has spread widely, use a brush with larger bristles.

 Bleach and White Vinegar